daniel-scs/tock/doc/Design.md

 memory addresses a process can access.
 Accesses outside of a process’s permitted region result in a fault and trap to the kernel.

-Code, stored in flash, is made accessible with a read-only memory protection region.
+Code, stored in flash, is made [XXX] accessible with a read-only memory protection region.
 Each process is allocated a contiguous region of RAM.
 One novel aspect of a process is the presence of a “grant” region at the top of the address space.
 This is memory allocated to the process covered by a memory protection region that the process can neither read nor write.
-The grant region, discussed in , is needed for the kernel to be able to borrow memory from a process in order to ensure liveness and safety in response to system calls.
+The grant region, discussed in [XXX], is needed for the kernel to be able to borrow memory from a process in order to ensure liveness and safety in response to system calls.